sveltejs/svelte/.changeset/yellow-squids-explain.md

 'svelte': patch
 ---

-chore: add version info to window
+chore: add version info to window.
+You can opt out by setting `disableVersionTagging` to `true` in the compiler options